-For the first time in the history of the country, through the instrumentality of our esteemed friend, a vessel has been 'taken in the act 'of slave-trading.
-Rev. N. R. Johnston, of the Covenanter church in Other questions connected with the slave trade have arisen on various occasions, but never before have the questions presented by the capture of the Echo been introduced practically into American politics. pany with our faithful coadjutor, SAMUEL MAY, Jr. What shall be done with the cargo?
-The laws of no less than eighteen meetings, speaking at much Congress are plain and explicit; but are the re- length at them all, with a single exception; comsuch laws practicable?
-To confiscate the vessel; to fine the owners thereof twice the the value of the vessel; to hang the captain, and even the crew-all these are suscepti-ble of a practical solution.
-But to return the negroes to Africa at the expense of the United States is a difficult problem.
-The law of Congress doubtless contemplated the return to the place of their tribe or friends, if barbarians can have friends, but not merely the return of the negroes to Africa, without placing them there under some authority without placing them there under some authority strong enough to protect them.
+For the first time in the history of the country, vessel has been 'taken in the act' of slave-trading.
+Other questions connected with the slave trade have arisen on various occasions, but never before have quirements of such laws practicable?
+To confiscate the vessel; to fine the owners thereof twice the amount of the value of the vessel; to hang the captain, and even the crew-all these are suscepti-ble of a practical solution.
+But to return the neless contemplated the return to the place of their tribe or friends, if barbarians can have friends, but not merely the return of the negroes to Africa, without placing them there under some authority strong enough to protect them.